com-lihaoyi/scalatags/Readme.md

 Not all attributes and styles take strings; some, like `float`, have an enumeration of valid values, and can be referenced by `float.left`, `float.right`, etc..
 Others, like `tabindex` or `disabled`, take Ints and Booleans respectively.
 These are used directly as shown in the example above.
 Attempts to pass in strings to `float:=`, `tabindex:=` or `disabled:=` result in compile errors.

-Even for styles or attributes which take values other than strings (e.g. `tabindex`) the `:=` operator can still be used to force assignment:
+Even for styles or attributes which take values other than strings (e.g. `tabindex`), the `:=` operator can still be used to force assignment:

 ```scala
 div(